nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 ## wifi.ap.config()

 Sets SSID and password in AP mode.
 Be sure to make the password at least 8 characters long!
 If you don't it will default to *no* password and not set the SSID!
-It will still work as an access point but use a default SSID like e.g. ESP_9997C3.
+It will still work as an access point but use a default SSID like e.g. NODE-9997C3.

+NOTE: SoftAP Configuration will be retained until changed even if device is turned off.

 #### Syntax
 `wifi.ap.config(cfg)`